Kombucha Chicken with Brew Dr.

 Did the title of this recipe cause some furrowed eyebrows?
 Chicken and kombucha may seem like an odd combo—it’s certainly off the beaten path.
 I had the same furrowed eyebrow reaction when I first heard of using kombucha in savory meals.
 But kombucha, a bit acidic and a little bit sweet, has all the makings of a great marinade.
 The same way you might use lemon juice or orange juice in a sauce, you use kombucha here.

 Always game to try new things, odd-ball recipes spark my imagination.
 I wanted to try my hand at a 'bucha flavored marinade.
-What ultimately pushed me over the edge was talking to the good people over at Brew Dr. They also asked if I would make a recipe, which was the perfect opportunity to get creative.
+What ultimately pushed me over the edge was talking to the team over at Brew Dr. They asked if I would make a recipe, which was the perfect opportunity to get creative.

 This recipe uses Brew Dr.’s new orange-hibiscus kombucha (named Power Flower).
 It is a limited edition flavor.
-If you’re unable to find it at your local grocery store, try their Ginger Turmeric or Lemon Ginger Cayenne...
-All of their brews are organic!)
-If you get into a rut with chicken (like I do!), give this a whirl.
+If you’re unable to find it at your local grocery store, try their Ginger Turmeric or Lemon Ginger Cayenne...)
 The orange salsa on top brightens the whole dish, like summer has already arrived!

 Kombucha Chicken with Orange Salsa